-Sicilian Dragon: The Sicilian is one of the main weapons for black against 1.e4.
-It is known as a fighting opening, which can lead to sharp play and sharp complications in some lines.
+Sicilian Dragon is one of the main weapons for black against 1.e4.
+The Dragon is known as a fighting opening, which can lead to sharp play and sharp complications in some lines.
 Black has a lot of set-ups to choose from, each with different characteristics and plans.
 In this article, I am going to present to you the Dragon variation of the Sicilian and give you 10 reasons to include it in your repertoire!

 Here are the 10 reasons why you should play the Sicilian Dragon:

 It’s great for players who are looking for a way to take the game into complicated, fighting positions.
 If you are searching for a variation to try and play for a win with black, the Dragon is a perfect choice.
 Compared to other Sicilian variations, here there are barely any lines that lead to a forced draw, for example.
 Regardless of the set-up white chooses, the resulting positions are rich in ideas, with chances for both sides.